bdeewang/bdeewang.github.io/_pages/ucsc-service.md

 <details class="callout-quarto tip">
     <summary class="callout-header">Head TA</summary>
     <div class="callout-body">
-<p>Since July 2022, I have served as a <b>Head TA</b> (now <em>Teaching support and Administrative Coordinator</em>) in the Mathematics Department, where we assist the department in supporting Graduate Teaching Assistants.</p>
+<p>From July 2022 to June 2025, I served as a <b>Head TA</b> (now <em>Teaching support and Administrative Coordinator</em>) in the Mathematics Department, where we assisted the department in supporting Graduate Teaching Assistants.</p>
     </div>
 </details>

 <details class="callout-quarto tip">
     <summary class="callout-header">Peer Support Program</summary>
     <div class="callout-body">
-<p>I've been co-organising the Math Department <b>Peer Support Program</b> since August 2021 where we support first-year graduate students in navigating the department and program milestones.</p>
+<p>I helped co-found and co-organised the Math Department <b>Peer Support Program</b> since August 2021 until June 2025.
+The program supports first-year graduate students in navigating the department and program milestones.</p>
     </div>
 </details>

 <details class="callout-quarto tip">
-  <summary class="callout-header">Directed Reading Program</summary>
+  <summary class="callout-header">Directed Reading Program (<a href="\drp">mentee topics</a>)</summary>
     <div class="callout-body">
 <p>I was an organiser of the <a href="https://sites.google.com/ucsc.edu/drp-math/"><b>Directed Reading Program</b></a> - where we pair undergraduates with graduate students to work on a reading project - from Fall 2021, when I helped restart the program after a brief hiatus during the pandemic, to March 2025.
 I have participated as a mentor myself several times, and you can <a href="\drp">view the interesting topics my mentees and I have worked on here</a>.
-You will also find my mentees and the topics they worked on from my time with <a href="https://sites.google.com/view/twoples/home"><b>Twoples</b></a>.</p>
+You will also find my mentees and the topics they worked on from my time with <a href="https://sites.google.com/view/twoples/home"><b>Twoples</b></a>, an online program inspired by DRP.</p>
     </div>
 </details>